 Over the past 12 months rolling stock asset integrity has accounted for 3% of all train accident risk, although the current data shows no significant trend.
-Recent RAIB reports have highlighted issues of compliance with standards, compatibility with existing technologies and software integrity.
+Recent RAIB reports have highlighted issues of compliance with standards, compatibility with existing technologies, and software integrity.
 The number of reported train fires has been rising over the last 5 years.
 Most of those recorded in 2019 were caused by technical defects.
-As with the second most frequent cause, arson / vandalism, the number of incidents peaked towards the end of the day.
+As with the second most frequent cause, arson or vandalism, the number of incidents peaked towards the end of the day.
 The industry has established a cross-industry Asset Integrity Group to work on the challenges laid out in LHSBR.

 What the rail industry is doing

 Ongoing assurance activities are complemented by an increasing focus on collaborative activity in risk management across the industry.
 This is achieved by taking whole-system and whole-life-cycle perspectives, building on existing expertise and experience.

 - Develop a shared and consistent understanding of design configurations of rolling stock.

 - Support collaboration across whole-system interfaces, strengthening assurance.

 - Engage with the international and multi-tiered supply chain to support assurance, recognising the trends towards complex, software-driven solutions.